Azure/bicep-registry-modules/avm/res/web/hosting-environment/README.md

 ### Parameter: `customDnsSuffix`

 Enable the default custom domain suffix to use for all sites deployed on the ASE.
 If provided, then customDnsSuffixCertificateUrl and customDnsSuffixKeyVaultReferenceIdentity are required.

 - Required: No
 - Type: string
+- Default: `''`

+### Parameter: `customDnsSuffixCertificateUrl`

+The URL referencing the Azure Key Vault certificate secret that should be used as the default SSL/TLS certificate for sites with the custom domain suffix.
+Required if customDnsSuffix is not empty.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `customDnsSuffixKeyVaultReferenceIdentity`

+The user-assigned identity to use for resolving the key vault certificate reference.
+If not specified, the system-assigned ASE identity will be used if available.
+Required if customDnsSuffix is not empty.

+- Required: No
+- Type: string